MovieTQ

 Server-authoritative rooms

 The game’s brain runs on the server, not in your browser.
-Every room beats on a one-second heartbeat that tells all players what’s happening at the same instant — so nobody can win by tampering with their own screen, and everyone sees the same trailer moment together.
+A room advances through its own states on the server and pushes each change out to everyone at once — so nobody can win by tampering with their own screen, and everyone sees the same trailer moment together.

-GameManager holds each room in memory and advances a LOBBYSTARTINGIN_ROUNDBETWEEN_ROUNDSFINISHED state machine on a 1-second setInterval tick.
-Clients are render-only: they poll state once a second and reconcile to the broadcast, so a tampered client cannot alter the outcome, and the answer is withheld from the payload until BETWEEN_ROUNDS.
+Each room is held in memory and advanced through a LOBBY → STARTING → IN_ROUND → BETWEEN_ROUNDS → FINISHED state machine by a server-side clock, with per-match isolation so one bad room cannot stall the others.
+Clients are render-only: they reconcile to the broadcast rather than deciding anything, so a tampered client cannot alter the outcome, and the round’s answer is not part of the payload until the reveal.

 Separated middleware pipeline

-Every request walks one ordered line of checks before any handler runs — CORS and cookies, origin/CSRF, per-route rate limiting, schema validation, then auth — so each concern is isolated and a bad request is rejected at the earliest gate.
+Every request walks one ordered line of checks before any handler runs, so each concern is isolated and a bad request is rejected at the earliest gate rather than deep inside game logic.

 Preloaded movie catalog

-~55,000 films’ metadata — titles, info, and YouTube trailer ids — are parsed from JSONL into memory at boot and sorted by popularity; no video is stored server-side.
+~58,000 films’ metadata — titles, info, and YouTube trailer ids — are parsed from JSONL into memory at boot and sorted by fame; no video is stored server-side.
 Genre maps UI labels onto dataset categories; difficulty slices the sorted pool — top 100 at level 1 up to the whole pool at level 10 — before a non-repeating random draw.
-The trailer plays client-side through a YouTube embed, so no TMDB lookup happens during a match.
+The trailer plays client-side through a YouTube embed, so no external lookup happens during a match.

 Resilient trailers